jitpack/jitpack.io/README.md

 **That's it!** The first time you request a project JitPack checks out the code, builds it and sends the Jar files back to you.

-Too see an example head to [jitpack.io](https://jitpack.io) and 'Look Up' a GitHub repository by url.
+To see an example head to [jitpack.io](https://jitpack.io) and 'Look Up' a GitHub repository by url.

 Gradle example:
 ```gradle